NestYourCSS/NestYourCSS/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-While I don't expect any, if you have suggestions to improve this project, please feel free to fork the repo and create a pull request, or simply open an issue with the "enhancement" tag.
+Contributions are the lifeblood of the open-source community and are **greatly appreciated**.
+If you have suggestions to improve this project, please feel free to fork the repo and create a pull request, or simply open an issue with the "enhancement" tag.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)